 Open Way Zen Brisbane

-Zen meditation meetings of the Open Way Brisbane Zen Group are held at the Quaker Meeting House, 10 Hampson Street, in Kelvin Grove from 7:00pm to 9:00pm EVERY WEDNESDAY (see map below).
+Zen meditation meetings of the Open Way Brisbane Zen Group are held at the Quaker Meeting House, 10 Hampson Street, in Kelvin Grove from 7:00pm to 9:00pm on WEDNESDAY NIGHTS (see map below).

 Visitors are welcome to attend.
 If you are new to the Zen style of meditation, a brief introduction can be provided before the meeting with prior arrangement.